noahehall/nodeproto/README.md

 ### npm scripts

-- you can prepend `proto` or `proto:script` to any npm script, depending on your goals
+- you can prepend `proto` or `proto:script` before any npm script cmd to run in all packages

 ### uninstall